Obfuscate your Silverlight application with Dotfuscator

 A ZIP file is created.

-The extension is ". xap" and if the file name is different, change it to the original package file name.
+The extension is changed to '. xap" and if the file name is different, change it to the original package file name.

-Place the XAP file in the distribution location.
+Place the XAP file in a distribution location.

-If you are not following the steps at this time, but you want to sign the program, build with a delayed signature state, obread the assembly, and then re-sign.
-Even if you sign and obnosate, the signature code you gave at build time will not match the obnoscated signature code, so you will not be able to start it.
+Although the instructions are not listed here, if you want to sign a program, build it in a delay-signed state, obfuscate the assembly, and then re-sign.
+Even if you obfuscate it while it is signed, the signature code attached at the time of build and the signature code after obfuscation will not match, so you will not be able to start it.

-This time, we've put the steps in the free version, but you can use the paid version to make it more complex obfuscated, or to prevent the disassembly itself.
-However, obnosceisation has the potential to cause various evils, so it is necessary to make it obliterate, considering whether it works properly from the beginning of the design.
+In this article, I have listed the steps for the free version, but if you use the paid version, you can perform more complex obfuscation and prevent disassembly itself.
+However, obfuscation has the potential to cause various adverse effects, so when obfuscating is made, it is necessary to consider whether it will work properly from the beginning of design.